How a Realist Hero Rebuilt the Kingdom: Main characters

 Summoned to another world to reportedly deal with the threat of the Demon Lord's Domain, Kazuya instead finds himself with the throne of the Kingdom of Elfrieden and the hand of Liscia Elfrieden forced on him.
 Now acting king, Kazuya begins radical reforms in order to improve the standard of living in the kingdom.
 In the One Week War, Kazuya finds himself in a civil war between himself and Dukes Georg Carmine and Castor Vargas while also having to fight the Principality of Amidonia.
 Through a series of military strategies, Kazuya emerges victorious and annexes Amidonia (although this was unplanned on his part) to create the Unified Kingdom of Elfrieden and Amidonia, otherwise known as the Kingdom of Friedonia.
 He then forges a secret alliance with Empress Maria Euphoria of the Gran Chaos Empire.
 Although he cannot do much combat, he is capable of wielding dark magic.
 Before his summoning, he was an avid reader.
-One of his most read and quoted books is The Prince by Niccolò Machiavelli.